 Oil and other vehicle fluids from cars are toxic.
 Fix your leak so that vehicle fluids don’t end up in puddles where kids and pets like to play.

 Vehicles drip millions of quarts of motor oil into the Columbia River basin every year.
 Oil and other petroleum products can harm wildlife and habitat.
 When it rains, stormwater runoff carries pollution to creeks, streams and rivers.

 In your neighborhood, streets drain downhill to a storm drain.
 These drains are connected to pipes that carry the water to a local creek, stream or river.
 It is important to remember that we need to keep all contaminants and pollution OUT of the storm drains.

 Make sure you properly dispose of waste materials like paint or motor oil.
 Many of these items can be recycled or reused.
 Also keep soaps, herbicides and pesticides out of water by following directions on the product labels and not using on hard surfaces that can wash to the drain.

 Help educate your neighbors by volunteering to mark a message on your neighborhood’s drain “Protect Water – Only Rain in Drain.”
 Clark County loans out stencil kits for free!
 These are a great community service, school or scout project.

 If you are a small acreage or farm property owner, there are number of steps you can take to protect the health of your property and your watershed.
 Our partner at WSU Extension hosts workshops on topics to benefit your property, such as understand your soils, managing stormwater runoff and tips for healthy animals.

 Your landscape is part of the solution

-Everyone loves a lush lawn, beautiful plants and a healthy hard for you to call home.
-There are lots of great ideas to help you protect stormwater runoff from pollution while creating your dream landscape.
+There are many great ideas to help you protect water from pollution while creating your dream landscape at your home.
 Learn about Grasscycling, use of native plants, healthy plant care, gardening tips, and water conservation techniques.